XRenso/cv/index.md

 ---

-*Создано с помощью CV Generator by Oderiy Yaroslav • 2025*
+*CV Generator by Oderiy Yaroslav • 2025*